alifprihantoro/web/README.md

 - e2e => test e2e

 ## branch

 - master (main branch)
 - publish : trigger ci to publish
 - result : result compiled (rollback purpose)
-- refactor/* : for refactory code changes
+- refactor/\* : for refactory code changes
-- feat/* : for add feature
+- feat/\* : for add feature
-- beta/* : for experimental
+- beta/\* : for experimental

-## technology
-- astro js
+## technology, Tools and Other relate

+### astrojs

+Astojs is agnostic framework can work with any ui framework like react, vue, etc. And easy to use and debug. cause astrojs use vite for bundler.
+Why not next? cause i not use any ui framework.
+But still use it if i want.

+### pnpm

+pnpm is good for memory size, cause use link rather than copy.

+### monorepo

+why i'm using monorepo, but still split content, public and dist.
+I'm using monorepo just for learn. split public and content to different repo because i wont have many commit in repo web. and any can contribute easy.

+### storybook

+for documentation ui, test and show changes ui every pull request.

-- tailwind css with daisy ui
+### tailwind with daisy ui

+because i want fast and have lsp. so I still have completion for class name and can hover it.

-- vite
+### vite

-- storybook
-- typescript/javascript
-- html/css
-- aos
-- github action
-- netlify
+easy configs plugins and create custom plugins.

+### vercel

+for easy deploy and free.